Assists per Game Calculator

 Contextualize Sample Size

 An Assists per Game (APG) average from 5 games is less reliable than one from 50 games.
-The 'Games Sampled' output helps gauge statistical significance; a sample of fewer than 20 games should be interpreted with extreme caution, as it may not reflect true performance.
+The 'Games Sampled' output and 'APG Reliability' insight help gauge statistical significance; a sample of fewer than 40 games should be interpreted with caution, as it may not reflect true long-term performance.

 Compare Against Role